 From high points on the broad expanses of slick rock, views include the La Sal Mountains and more and more slick rock.
 The lunch break is often taken on a breathtaking overlook of the Colorado River gorge above Highway 128.

 The first optional obstacle is just off the paving of Sand Flats Road.
 The “Dump Bump” is the most difficult way to mount the sandstone fin that begins the trail.
-Steep ascents, sharp turns and steep descents will be the order of the day.
+Steep ascents, sharp turns, and steep descents will be the order of the day.
 A steep hair-raising descent on a narrow ridge allows no room for error left or right.
-As you start the decent your side x side’s hood will drop a long way before you can even see the narrow ridge top in front.
-POLICE ESCORT
+As you start the descent your side x side’s hood will drop a long way before you can even see the narrow ridge top in front.